--i, --input Input data to format.
-Currently accepts either: (1) a whitespace-delimited gene by cell UMI count matrix with 2 leading columns of gene attributes (ENSEMBL\ID and GENE\NAME respectively), or (2) a loom file with at least one of the row attributes Accession or Gene, where Accession is an ENSEMBL id and Gene is the name.

--r, --reference Two-column tab-delimited file of ENSEMBL ids and gene names to select from input and order like.
-All genes in reference must be present in input.

--0, --outdir Output directory.
-Does not need to exist.

---by-gene-name Use gene name rather than ENSEMBL id to when matching against reference.
+-i,input Input data to format.
+Currently accepts either: (1) a whitespace-delimited gene by cell UMI count matrix with 2 leading columns of gene attributes (ENSEMBL_ID and GENE_NAME respectively), or (2) a loom file with at least one of the row attributes Accession or Gene , where Accession is an ENSEMBL id and Gene is the name. -r,reference Two-column tab-delimited file of ENSEMBL ids and gene names to select from input and order like.
+All genes in reference must be present in input . -o,outdir Output directory.
+Does not need to exist. -p,prefix Prefix for output files.
+Optional.
+Default: "" by-gene-name Use gene name rather than ENSEMBL id to when matching against reference.
 Useful for datasets where only gene symbols are given.
 Used by default when input is a loom file (unless there is an Accession attr in the loom).

---no-split-on-dot
+Default: False

-Don't split gene symbol or name on period before when matching to reference.
+--no-split-on-dot Don't split gene symbol or name on period before when matching to reference.
 We do this by default for ENSEMBL ids.